mk12/blog/posts/over-shuffled.md

 | 2, 0, 1 | 4 | 200 |
 | 2, 1, 0 | 5 | 210 |

 It just so happened that I recently read about the [factorial number system][fac].
-This is essentially what we have here, but with a twist: the digits don't count for their literal value---you have to subtract the number of integers below that have already been used.
+This is essentially what we have here, but with a twist: the digits don't count for their literal value -- you have to subtract the number of integers below that have already been used.
 This corresponds to the striking-out step in the Fisher--Yates algorithm.
 If you make that change, you get the numbers I placed in the "FNS" column.
 That's how you count in the factorial number system.
 One peculiarity of this system is that the rightmost digit is always zero.
-This makes perfect sense in our case, because a permutation is completely determined once you get to the second-to-last item---there is only one choice for the last one!
+This makes perfect sense in our case, because a permutation is completely determined once you get to the second-to-last item -- there is only one choice for the last one!

 Here's how I would implement this in C: